Laura Barr interviews sociologist Andrea Malkin Brenner on college readiness, resilience, and the transition to independence.

 2. Rapid Rescue: Parents solving problems too quickly, preventing the student from building problem-solving capacity.

-3. Underuse of Resources: Waiting until sophomore year to attend professor office hours, building relationships with career services, and using the mental health resources.
+3. Underuse of Resources: Waiting until sophomore year to attend professor office hours, building relationships with career services, and using mental health resources.

 Practical Preparation Before Move-In